A simple guide on how to sterilise your bottles when travelling with a baby.

 We have packed a travel steriliser before and found it a great way to sterilise when travelling.
 With twins with double the bottles this is possibly more necessary than with one, however if you have a fairly compact one at home you could pack that, or invest in a smaller single bottle steriliser.

-4. Milton Tablets for sterilising your bottles when travelling
+4. Milton Tablets for sterilising bottles on holiday

 Sterilising tablets, like these from Milton, were a popular choice when we were babies and are still a great way to sterilise now.
 Cold water sterilisation is a good option for when you’re on holiday with babies and staying somewhere like a hotel room or apartment, where you can replace the water and sterilise bottles before heading out for the day.